GDD-Nantes/crawd-experiments/README.md

 ```bash
 snakemake -F -p -s ./count-distinct-wdbench/snakemake_files/chao_lee_config.smk -c1
 ```
-- The result for each query will be saved in the `CRAWD` of `CHAOLEE` directory respectively inside the `count-distinct-wdbench` directory.
+- The result for each query will be saved in the `CRAWD` or `CHAOLEE` directory respectively inside the `count-distinct-wdbench` directory.
 - Run the following command to extract detailed results for each query to csv files:
 ```bash
 python python_scripts/1query_1scv.py